Adriskk/flights-visualization/README.md

 Project uses the OpenSky API
 You can easily download and set it up when following the instructions on [this repository](https://github.com/openskynetwork/opensky-api).

-You need to install the modules from **requirements.txt** file too.
+You need to install the modules from **requirements.txt** file, too.
 You can do it by typing the following command in cmd console:

 ```bash